 Tuesday, April 17, 2018 at 7:00 pm – Great Hall, Memorial Union

-His work has appeared in WIRED, Slate, Salon.com, High Country News, OnEarth Magazine, The Magazine of Fantasy and Science Fiction and Asimov’s Science Fiction Magazine.
-Bacigalupi’s debut young adult novel, Ship Breaker, was a National Book Award finalist, and its sequel, The Drowned Cities, received Kirkus Review’s Best of YA Book Award in 2012.
-His most recent YA novel, Tool of War, was published in October of 2017.
+Paolo Bacigalupi’s work has appeared in WIRED, Slate, Salon.com, High Country News, OnEarth Magazine, The Magazine of Fantasy and Science Fiction and Asimov’s Science Fiction Magazine.
+His debut young adult novel, Ship Breaker, was a National Book Award finalist, and its sequel, The Drowned Cities, received Kirkus Review’s Best of YA Book Award in 2012.
+His short fiction been nominated for three Nebula Awards, four Hugo Awards, and won the Theodore Sturgeon Memorial Award for best science fiction short story of the year.
+It is collected in Pump Six and Other Stories, a Locus Award winner for Best Collection and also a Best Book of the Year by Publishers Weekly.

 THANKS TO THE FOLLOWING SPONSORS WHO MADE THIS SERIES POSSIBLE: